homothetyhk/RandomizerMod/README.md

 ### Long Location Settings

-Settings which allow selectively not randomizing certain long locations, or modifying certain item hints.
+Settings which allow selectively not randomizing certain long locations, or modifying certain item previews.
 - Randomization In White Palace: Allows removing all randomized items and locations in Path of Pain, or White Palace as a whole, and leaving them vanilla.
 For historical reasons, the King Fragment item and location are not affected by this setting, and are always randomized with the Charms pool.
 - Boss Essence Randomization: Allows selecting which bosses are included in the Boss Essence pool; for example, giving the option to remove White Defender and Grey Prince Zote, or to remove all Dream Bosses leaving only Dream Warriors.

-- Cost Item Hints: not yet implemented.
-- Long Location Hints: not yet implemented.
+For each preview setting, toggling the setting off will result in the corresponding location(s) no longer allowing preview of their items.
+For locations which carry randomized costs, the preview setting has four options:
+- Cost And Name: default preview behavior
+- Cost Only: item names will be redacted from the preview
+- Name Only: cost details will be redacted from the preview
+- None: all details except number of items will be redacted from the preview

 ### Start Location Settings